wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/ignore-tyk-classic.md

 The [Ignore Authentication]({{< ref "product-stack/tyk-gateway/middleware/ignore-middleware" >}}) middleware instructs Tyk Gateway to skip the authentication step for calls to an endpoint, even if authentication is enabled for the API.

-When working with Tyk Classic APIs the middleware is configured in the Tyk Classic API Definition, either manually within the `.json` file or from the API Designer in the Tyk Dashboard.
+When working with Tyk Classic APIs the middleware is configured in the Tyk Classic API Definition.
+You can do this via the Tyk Dashboard API or in the API Designer.

 If you're using the newer Tyk OAS APIs, then check out the [Tyk OAS]({{< ref "product-stack/tyk-gateway/middleware/ignore-tyk-oas" >}}) page.